A DIY Longflap Saddlebag for Minimalist Dirt Touring

 How to Make a Long Flap Saddlebag (in pictures)

-Actually, this isn’t a how-to at all, just a few snaps of the process and measurements of the various panels.
+This is by no means a step-by-step how-to… just a few snaps of the process and measurements of the various panels.
 If you would like to attempt to make one of these, give me a shout on FaceBook and I’ll be glad to help with any details.
+(UPDATE: I no longer have direct access to the bag (it’s in storage), so please find answers in a laundry list of comments below; I outlined all of the measurements for someo.)